AlexZaw/grid-overlay/README.md

 ## Install:

-1. link `grid-overlay.css` as an external style or paste code in your own styles.
+1. link `grid-overlay.css` as an external style or copy and paste source code in your own styles.
 2. just add the `grid-overlay` class to the element in which you want to display the grid

 Example: